Wordseer/wordseer/README.md

 After installing the above dependencies, make sure you edit the config file for your setup.
 Particularly make sure to point `CORE_NLP_DIR` to the Stanford NLP library.
 You should then be ready to parse files.
-Example files are included in `tests/data`.
+Example XML and JSON files are included in `tests/data`.

 Testing
 -------